KMausisa/cse-212-final-project/final-project-draft1/2-topic.md

 Since the head will have two pointers, the prev will point to *null*.
 Both the head and tail will point to null.

 ## Inserting into a Linked List
-Inserting a new node into a linked list involves moving the pointers
+There are three ways to insert a new node into a linked list: Inserting a new head, inserting a new tail, and inserting in between the head and the tail (or at the middle).